 Mortality hazard ratios varied for some subgroups as shown in Figure 2.
 Mortality hazard ratios appeared favorable for INSPRA for both genders and for all races or ethnic groups, although the numbers of non-Caucasians were low (648, 10%).
 Patients with diabetes without clinical evidence of CHF and patients greater than 75 years did not appear to benefit from the use of INSPRA.
 Such subgroup analyses must be interpreted cautiously.

-Figure 2: Hazard Ratios of
+Figure 2: Hazard Rations of All -Cause Mortality by

 Analyses conducted for a variety of CV biomarkers did not confirm a mechanism of action by which mortality was reduced.